Vand0r/IBFRA2023/README.md

 *2023.
 Aug.
 29.*

 Here is some background information to better understand the game played during the presentation.
-The game borrowed elements from the various research described below, but modified and quantified certain parts freely to facilitate quick and easy flow.
+The game borrowed elements from various studies described below, but freely modified and quantified certain parts to facilitate quick and easy flow.

 ### Abstract